 - NEW: November 15 (see above) additional 1,300 euro lockdownbonus for freelance artists

 Changes in the measures announced on May 28, 2020 by the Federal Government in bridging the gap for self-employed artists.

 - Uncomplicated calculation method, non-bureaucratic application process

-- Processed through the Social Insurance Institution for Commerce and Trade, Freelancers and Farmers (SVS), the lawful service center for artists
+- Processed through the Social Insurance Institution for Commerce and Trade, Freelancers and Farmers (SVS),

 - Attention: emergency funds of Chamber of Commerce (WKO) will be deducted

 Improvements to WKO emergency fund for application phase 2

 NEW: application form for the WKO emergency fund now easier AND: WKO emergency fund now applicable for 12 more months in total